anki-geo/ultimate-geography/README.md

 What this means concretely:

 - The deck is exhaustive in some aspects but not all: it covers all of the world's 206 sovereign states but will never include every overseas territory, dependent region and other geographical or political area on the planet.
+For a card to be included, it must be reasonably easy to memorise.
+This excludes places with very long or unpronouncable names, or with little geographical and historical significance.
-- The deck will most likely never have more note templates than it currently has: most people aren't interested in learning each country's currency for instance (at least initially), so having cards for this in the deck out of the box would risk scaring many of them away (especially beginner Anki users).
+- The deck will most likely never have more note templates than it currently has out of the box, so that beginners aren't overwhelemed with cards they're not interested in learning.
 - The previous point doesn't mean, however, that the notes can't contain more fields.
 This would give advanced users the freedom to create their own note templates.
 Contributions welcome! :blush:
 - All notes must be tagged appropriately so users can create filtered decks to suit their learning process.
 - The tags should remain in limited number for clarity.
 A tag may be added if it: